 Phone: 215-204-8943 or 800-560-1428

 Location: Barrack Hall, Suite 101

-- Fall 2019 billing statements (e-bills) will be e-mailed to all incoming students to their Temple e-mail addresses the week of July 22nd.
+- Fall 2020 tuition balance notifications will be e-mailed to all incoming students to their Temple e-mail addresses the week of July 20th.

-- Bills are due by the date shown on the billing statement.
+- Bills are due by the date indicated under your Current Account Activity on TUPay.

 - After the bills are generated you can view your bill online anytime on the Student Tools tab of the TUPortal under Student Accounts.
 Click on the TU Pay link and you will be directed to the online billing system.

 - Questions or problems regarding your tuition balance notification should be directed to the Law School Financial Aid Office at firstname.lastname@example.org, (215) 204-8943 or 800-560-1428.